|For music lovers in and around Plymouth, Devon|

 Plymouth Gin is a unique liquor traditionally provided to men on Royal Navy ships, and still made here at Black Friar's Distillery in Southside Street, formerly a monastery.
-The Pilgrim Fathers spent their last night here before their departure, after reputedly collecting water for their journey from the well in the Prysten House (1498) which is now a restaurant.
+The Pilgrim Fathers spent their last night here before their departure, after reputedly collecting water for their journey from the well in the Prysten House (1498)

 All photographs © 2004 Roger Viles